mxr612/Notes/Social Psychology/Social perception.md

-# 2. Social perception

-> PSYG 2504 Social Psychology
+---
+Course: PSYG2504  Social psychology
+---

 *The study of how we form impressions of and make inferences about other people.*

-## 2.1 Nonverbal communication
+## 1. Nonverbal communication

 - The way in which people communicate, intentionally or unintentionally, without words, including via facial expressions, tone of voice, gestures, body position, movement, touch and gaze.
 - It provides abundant information about others